-some scholars have documented a shift away from the typically exclusionary economic policies of the past “winning formula” in Europe in recent years.
+Yet some scholars have documented a shift away from the exclusionary economic policies of the past “winning formula” in Europe in recent years.
 Populist right parties moved toward the center by “blurring” their positions on the economy (De Lange 2007) and adopting “vague, contradictory or ambiguous” economic policy stances (Rovny, 2014; Afonso, 2015; Cavallaro et al, 2018; Rovny and Polk, 2020; Norris 2020), perhaps seeking to downplay their economic policy programs altogether while emphasizing their positions on cultural dimensions (Cole, 2005; Spies and Franzmann, 2011).
 Studies found that anti-establishment parties occupy a full range of positions across both economic and cultural policy (Engler, Pytlas and Deegan-Krause 2019), and that the uncertainty surrounding these placements continues to be higher for the populist right than any other party family in Europe (Rovny and Polk 2020; Cavallaro, Flacher and Zanetti, 2018).
 When in office, populists combine liberalizing policies with targeted redistribution for selected groups (Heinisch, 2003: 103; Afonso, 2015), which complicates measurement of inclusion/exclusion.

 Scholars remain divided, however, whether populism in Europe has become increasingly inclusive.
 Some find that populist right parties have begun to adopt more inclusive economic policies, in the sense of broad-based growth-oriented economic stimulus, by supporting welfare spending and opposing economic austerity (Afonso and Rennwald, 2018; de Koster, Achterberg and Van der Waal, 2013; Fenger, 2018; Ivaldi and Mazzoleni 2020).
 Similarly, a growing number of studies show that populist radical right parties prioritize social policies that promote current consumption, such as old age pensions, unemployment benefits or healthcare, over social investment (Enggist and Pinggera, 2020).
 Inclusive welfare state spending, however, often contradicts the public statements of exclusive populists who argue that immigrants make excessive use of the welfare state and advocate for higher welfare spending on “deserving” natives.
 This position has become known as “welfare chauvinism” (Schumacher and van Kersbergen, 2016; De Koster et al, 2013; Van der Waal et al, 2010).
 Nonetheless, scholars have found that populist parties refrain from welfare state retrenchment and economic deregulation compared with other rightwing governments (Malka at al., 2019; Röth, Afonso and Spies, 2018).

 Some scholars suggest that Central and East European populists have boosted welfare state spending in reaction to the acute effects of neoliberal transition after communism.
 In doing so, these populist parties appear to have eclipsed social democratic parties in appealing to a working class voter base.
 Since post-communist social democratic parties supported neoliberal transition in a bid to anchor their polities in European and international institutions and demonstrate their parties’ capitalist bona fides (Tavits and Letki 2009), they may have lost working class voters in the process.
 However, this discussion has revolved around two leading cases, Hungary and Poland, whose distinctive policy approach has shaken the European Union (Orenstein and Bugaric 2020, Shields 2019).
 These governments seek greater national sovereignty in a variety of spheres, including economic policy.
 They advance financial nationalism (Johnson and Barnes 2015), seek to retain control of their currencies, resist pressures of European integration, and tax certain foreign businesses at a higher rate.
-Leading East European populists also promote conservative family values, take aim at Europe’s embrace of LGBT rights and gay marriage, and encourage higher fertility among majority nationalspolicies .
+Leading East European populists also promote conservative family values, take aim at Europe’s embrace of LGBT rights and gay marriage, and encourage higher fertility among majority nationals, policies that may be perceived as exclusive.
 They oppose immigration, especially from Muslim countries.
-Yet they sometimes advance generous new universal spending programs, such as Poland’s Family 500+ universal child benefit, or jobs programs (Skidelsky and Olah 2021) that are highly inclusive, even of minorities.
+Yet they sometimes advance new universal spending programs, such as Poland’s Family 500+ universal child benefit, or jobs programs (Skidelsky and Olah 2021) that are highly inclusive, even of minorities.